Alumni | Mindful Health & Resilience Lab

 Josh Kaplan, PhD

 Josh received his PhD in clinical psychology from Pacific University in 2020 after completing a doctoral internship at the VA Portland Health Care System.
-He is currently a postdoctoral scholar studying biomarkers of stress reactivity and resilience as part of an NIH/NCCIH T32 grant through the Department of Neurology at Oregon Health & Science University.
+He is currently an Assistant Professor in the Department of Neurology at OHSU.
+He was recently awarded a KL2 award to study biomarkers of stress reactivity and resilience among veterans receiving Mindfulness-Based Stress Reduction.
 Josh is an active musician and plays with his band in the Portland area.
 He enjoys swimming with his pups, hiking with his pups, and playing video games while his pups nap.

 Eli Dapolonia, PhD